 2016 Graduate student Wu Chen interviews Chief Rwot of the Acholi tribe as part of a documentary project in Uganda.

-The Institute for the Study of Human Rights (ISHR) invites human rights advanced undergraduate students and graduate students in the Graduate School of Arts & Sciences and the School of International and Public Affairs to apply for an eight-week summer internship with alumni of the Human Rights Advocates Program (HRAP) and the Alliance for Historical Dialogue and Accountability Program (AHDA).
+The Institute for the Study of Human Rights (ISHR) invites advanced undergraduate and graduate human rights students throughout Columbia to apply for an eight-week summer internship with alumni of the Human Rights Advocates Program (HRAP) and the Alliance for Historical Dialogue and Accountability Program (AHDA).
 Students selected to participate in the Student Volunteers Program (SVP) will receive a travel grant of $1500 from ISHR.

 SVP enables students to expand their own professional skills and human rights knowledge and experience through fieldwork with participating grassroots human rights organizations.

-To apply, students should email a cover letter and resume to email@example.com with the subject line “SVP application - [Name of Organization].”
-The application deadline is 11:59 PM EDT on March 30, 2018.
+To apply, students should email a cover letter and resume to firstname.lastname@example.org with the subject line “SVP application - [Name of Organization].”
+The application deadline is 11:59 PM EDT on March 6, 2019.
 Please indicate the organization(s) that you are interested in working with, and the relevance of this work to your studies.
-ISHR staff will conduct interviews in late March/early April.
+ISHR staff will conduct interviews in March.
 Applications and interview results will then be sent to the hosting organizations, which may request interviews.
-Final decisions will be announced no later than April 27th.
-Students are asked to confirm their participation in the program no later than May 8th by submitting a Memorandum of Understanding about their participation in the program, as well as provide proof of medical insurance that includes medevac.
+Final decisions will be announced by the end of March.
+Students are asked to confirm their participation in the program no later than the end of March by submitting a Memorandum of Understanding about their participation in the program, as well as provide proof of medical insurance that includes medevac.